-Norwegian participation in international research infrastructure

-- It is normally a ministry that formally applies for Norway to become a member of an internationa research infrastructure and can later withdraw Norway from the collaboration.
+Norwegian participation in international research infrastructure lishment of membership tablishment of membership It is normally a ministry that formally applies for Norway to become a member of an internationa research infrastruture and can later withdraw Norway from the collaboration.
 Research proups must apply to the Research Council for new membership.
-The application will be included in the ordinary application or eview process in the same way as other applications to the National Financing Initiative for Research Infrastructure.
+The application will be included in the ordinary application review process in the same way as other applications to the National Financing Initiative for Research Infrastructure.
 This will ensure that projects of the highest quality and national relevance are awarded.
-The Research Council will assess the long-term financial obligations that membership entails and whether the membership will constitute added value for Nowegian research, which means that the grant application should be given priority over other national or international grant applications.
-After assessing the grant application, the Research Council will advise the relevant ministry on whether Norway should become a member.
+The Research Council uliasess the long-term financial obligations that membership entil constitute added value for Norwegian research, which means that the grant applications to bud be given priority over other national or international grant applications.
+After assessing the grant application, the Research Council will advise the relevant ministry on whether Norway should become a member. .